-From 1995 to early 1999, Building 2612 was used to store caretaker (PARC) building materials and grounds equipment (e.g., tractors, yard equipment, mulch, snow plow parts, street sweeper brushes, and gypsum board).
+From 1995 to early 1999, Building 2612 was used to store PARC's building materials and grounds equipment (e.g., tractors, yard equipment, mulch, snow plow parts, street sweeper brushes, and gypsum board).
 In the spring of 1999, the building was leased to a tenant for use as an equipment storage warehouse.
-In July 2009, ownership of the parcel containing SS-041 was transferred from the Air Force to PARC.
-Building 2612 continues to be used as a warehouse.
+In July 2009, ownership of the parcel containing Site SS-041 was transferred from the Air Force to PARC.
+Presently, Building 2612 continues to be used by a subsequent transferee as a warehouse.